1. Home

 Copied!

 The job descriptions at Google are some of the best in the business.
-The only problem is that every candidate will have access to them, so when it comes to describing your skillset, it is not enough to parrot the job description.
+The only problem is that since every candidate will have access to them, it isn’t enough to parrot the job description.
+You need to look deeper to see the most important skills to display on your resume for Google.

 Expert tip